 |

-the inside a bunch of times with Cuprinol preservative.
-The repair work looks good, is hard to distinguish from the original,
+original and soaked the inside a bunch of times with Cuprinol preservative.
+The repair work looks good, is hard to distinguish

-The aqua meter spedometer is original and looks good, but it is not operational.
+The aqua meter speedometer is original and looks good but it is not operational.
 I use GPS to register speed these days.

 The seats were re-done in 2005 to the correct color for the model year the boat was built.